womega/CSI5388-ELG7186-example-notebooks/README.md

-# over-and-undersampling-in-practice
+# CSI5388/ELG7186 Example notebooks

-Over/Under sampling in practice
+This repository contains examples of how to use ML methods in practice.

-This notebook is intended to demonstrate to use oversampling/undersampling strategies in practice with The Decision Tree Classifier used as example algorithm.
+1. **Over/Under sampling in practice**: This notebook is intended to demonstrate to use oversampling/undersampling strategies in practice with The Decision Tree Classifier used as example algorithm.